rushi-the-neural-arch/Pruning-Sparsifying-PyTorch-Conv-Nets/README.md

 # fastai_pruning
-Implementation of pruning techniques in fastai
+Implementation of pruning techniques in fastai.
+TODO: For models like Resnet/U-net